Petess/MacLidPythonSound/README.md

 # MacLidPythonSound
 This code generates a tone that changes with the angle of the Mac screen

+## Tested platforms

+This has been tested on a Macbook Air M4

 The following needs to be installed via uv or pip :